kidane-gebremedhin/Scala-play-webapp/README.md

-# Play-Scalajs for video series
+# Web app with Scala Play framework

-This repository has the code for my video series using Play and Scala.js.
+This repository has the code written in Scala's Play framewwork and Scala.js.